This page is continually updated

 “You’re a Christian!
 Why aren’t you making the case that abortion is sinful?”

 There are many different ways to make an argument.
 The typical argument is to make a moral case for or against abortion.
-Those who’ve argued abortion is immoral (or sinful) have failed to persuasive.
+Those who’ve argued abortion is immoral (or sinful) have failed to be persuasive.
 The complexity of situation of unwanted pregnancy is never cut and dry.
 Many concede a woman is choosing is “the lesser of two evils.”

 I agree that abortion is sinful.
 But I also acknowledge the moral argument against abortion is unpersuasive.
 Strict pro-lifers, including Abortion Abolitionists, are outraged that society is not persuaded.
 And perhaps that’s reason enough to be outraged.
 However, outrage won’t successfully advance the cause of human rights for women and the unborn.
 And that’s why I’ve chosen a different approach.